david-torres/scrapbots/RULES.md

 Discard a Resource card from your hand to add its Energy value to your pool.
 You do not gain Scrap.
 You may choose to follow the "Energy" card text.

 **Buy cards from the Market**
 Remove Scrap from your pool equal to the value of a card in the Market and add that card to your discard pile.
-Whenever a card is removed from the Market, deal a new card to the Market from the center deck.
+Whenever a card is removed from the Market, deal a new card to the Market from the main deck.

 **Build a Scrapbot**
 Play a Scrapbot from your hand into an empty Lane.
 Scrapbots cannot be moved or replaced from their Lane once they have been built.
 Scrapbots remain in play until destroyed.
-Scrapbots enter play Exhausted (flipped face-down).
+Scrapbots enter play Exhausted (turned sideways).
 There are only 3 Lanes to build in so you cannot have more than 3 Scrapbots in play at once.

 **Activate a Component**
 Choose one of your Ready (flipped face-up) Scrapbots to activate the Component.
 Play a Component card from your hand and follow the card text then put that card into your discard pile.
 You do not gain Scrap or Energy when using this effect.